fraxiinus/ReplayBook/README.md

 **What kind of information can you get from a replay?**

 You can get nearly everything you can find in the post-match screen.
 There are some extra information like how many times a spell was cast.
 However, some data is missing, like summoner spell information.
 There is also no way to view information about the match at a particular time.
 To view all the data, use the "Dump JSON" to save all the usable information into a file.

-## ROFLParser

-ROFLParser is a class library that is capable of parsing ROFL files.
-Simply point a file path at it and it will return an ReplayHeader object containing all information inside the replay header.